my-lord1/Frontend-for-Video-Chat/README.md

 # Video Chat Frontend

-A React-based frontend for a real-time video chat app using **WebRTC and React**.
+A full-stack real-time video chat application built with **React, WebRTC, Socket.IO, and Node.js**.

 ## Features
 - Join rooms with a Room ID